j4ckwinter/fpl-radar/README.md

 - **Weak-link penalty** so “strong sell + weak buy” pairs rank lower; diversity caps (e.g. max 2 per OUT/IN) keep the list varied while staying score-ordered.
 - Enriched with player/team/position and reasons (sell/buy signals, budget, etc.).

+### Multiple transfer scenarios (k=1, k=2, k=3)

+- Optional **scenario bundles** for single, double, and triple transfers: same sell/buy scoring and constraints, with beam search for k=2 and k=3 to find high-scoring bundles (e.g. “sell A+B, buy X+Y”).
+- Returned when `includeScenarios=true` on the predictions endpoint: each scenario has `k`, `bundles` (with player summaries, scores, probabilities per bundle, reasons), and optional per-transfer `components` when `includeComponents=true`.
+- Config (beam width, pool sizes, etc.) and stable `bundleId` format are in the response; probabilities are normalised within each scenario.

 ### League radar

 - League-wide **top buys**, **top sells**, and **top transfers** across entries (with optional `maxEntries` and `concurrency`).